nathanganFR/Nathan_BSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8jSSuW3aXuQ?si=q1MaQJ7DJ7ZseBjN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 My project made up by a board that hold all the electronics and all the electronics, the soldering process make those parts all works well with each other under the good conductivity of the soldering merterial.
+It is really cool that you can play 5 different game and you can also change the brightness and volume.
 I learned how to soldering with this project.
 While I am on the path about soldering, I accidently soldering the wrong part on the board which make me realized that desoldering is really hard ao try to becareful all the time.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.